 When you need to scoop, the lid comes off for easy cleaning.

 The main problem with this box is that some cats simply won’t like the enclosed design and may refuse to use it.
 If your cat typically doesn’t like litter boxes with covers, they probably won’t like this box either.

-6. Nature’s Miracle Just for Cats Advanced Hooded Corner Cat Litter Box
+5. Nature’s Miracle Advanced Hooded Corner Cat Litter Box

 Most litter boxes have a basic triangular shape.
 The Nature’s Miracle Just for Cats Advanced Hooded Corner Cat Litter Box is a bit different.
 It is made to be put easily into a corner for hiding or space-saving.
 In addition, it is hooded to provide your cats with some privacy and prevent litter from ending up all over your floor.
 However, as we have previously discussed, some cats refuse to use enclosed litter boxes.
 So, keep that in mind before purchasing this one.

 It comes with a replaceable charcoal filter that you can use to eliminate odors.
 It works for three months before needing to be replaced.
 It works decently well, though not all users were able to tell the difference.